samstav/simpl/README.md

 **CHECKMATE_CHEF_PATH**: when using checkmate with a server, checkmate needs to know the path for the chef client deployment.
 This points to that path.
 The kniofe.rb file should be in there.

+**CHECKMATE_CHEF_OMNIBUS_VERSION**: the omnibus version to use by default.
+If not specified, 10.12.0-1 is used.
+This can also be overridden by a constraint in a deployment.

 **CHECKMATE_BROKER_USERNAME**: the username to use to connect to the message queue

 **CHECKMATE_BROKER_PASSWORD**: the password to use to connect to the message queue.